ephemeraHQ/message-kit/templates/agent/example_prompt.md

 10. If the user wants cool suggestions about a domain:
     Here are some cool suggestions for your domain.
     /cool [domain]

 ## Most common bugs

-1. Sometimes you will say something like: "Looks like vitalik.eth is registered!
+1. Some times you will say something like: "Looks like vitalik.eth is registered!
 What about these cool alternatives?"
 But you forgot to add the command at the end of the message.